 KT Partnership Project Application The Knowledge Transfer Partnership (KTP) Seed Fund is currently providing funding support to KTP projects on a competitive basis.
 A crucial tool in ensuring good practice of quality assurance and reflection in the planning and execution of KTP projects is the criterion-based assessment rubrics.
 Both holistic and analytical rubrics have been developed by KTO.
 These rubrics will provide clear guidelines and standards for: • Principal Investigators to plan and develop the projects • Project officers to work with project leaders to revise proposals before submission • KTO to assess the quality of proposals and to provide assessment reports to KTC for funding consideration • KTC to evaluate proposals and grant funding • Principal Investigators to review and revise their proposals for future consideration

-Application Materials For application, you will need to read or fill in the following documents: 1) KTP Seed Fund Application Guidelines 2) KTP Rubrics 3) KTP Project Application Form 4) KTP Declaration of Eligibility Form 5) KTP Cooperative Agreement Template / Memorandum of Understanding (MOU) Template Click here to download the documents; Click here to apply for the KTP Seed Fund.
+Application Materials For application, you will need to read or fill in the following documents: 1) KTP Seed Fund Application Guidelines 2) KTP Rubrics 3) KTP Project Application Form 4) KTP Declaration of Eligibility Form 5) KTP Cooperative Agreement Template / Memorandum of Understanding (MOU) Template (must be signed in duplicate) Click here to download the documents; Click here to apply for the KTP Seed Fund.

 KTP Seed Fund Application Flowchart (Brackets indicate the responsible party)